-Metalwork technology as a skill-oriented field of study is expected to equip learners with saleable skills that make way for self-reliance and paid employment.
-Poor performance of students in metalwork technology has made most Technical College school leavers to be unable to gain admission into higher institutions due to their inability to make at least a credit in the subject in the National Board for Technical Education Examinations (NABTEB).
-The Chief Examiner's reports for 2018 and 2019 stated that many candidates recorded poor achievement in metalwork technology in their practical results.
-It is also the observation of the West African Examination Council (Technical) Chief Examiner 2019 and National Examination Council 2018 that students do not know how to carry out practical work in the workshops, especially in the area of metal cutting.
-According to examiner reports students perform below credit level in their external examinations.
-The students might have had poor assessments that led to poor mastery of the skills in drilling, reaming, facing, turning, boring, milling, and broaching in metalwork technology processes.
+Metalwork technology as a skill oriented field of study is expected to equip learners with saleable skills that make way for self-reliance and paid employment.
+Poor performance of students in metalwork technology have made most of Technical College school leavers to be unable to gain admission into higher institutions due to their inability to make at least a credit in the subject in the National Board for Technical Education Examinations (NABTEB).
+The Chief Examiner's reports 2018 and 2019 stated that many candidates recorded poor achievement in metalwork technology in their practical results.
+It is also the observation of West African Examination Council (Technical) Chief Examiner 2019 and National Examination Council 2018 that students do not know how to carry out practical works in the workshops, especially in the area of metal cutting.
+This according to examiners reports students perform below credit level in their external examinations.
+The students might have had poor assessment that lead to poor mastery of the skills in drilling, reaming, facing, turning, boring, milling and broaching in metalwork technology processes.
 The extent of mastery in skill attainment in a competency-based subject like metal work trade is ascertained through a competency-based assessment process.

 However, it has been revealed from research studies that graduates of metalwork technology from Technical Colleges are unable to perform as expected in their occupational trades.
-This situation could be attributed to various factors which include; the wrong method of assessing the skills of the students of metalwork technology.
+This situation could be attributed to various factors which include; wrong method of assessing the skills of the students of metalwork technology.
 Furthermore, less attention has been given to the influence of school proprietorship on students' practical skill acquisition.
-The three types of proprietorship of Technical Colleges; include private Technical Colleges, State Technical Colleges, and Federal Technical Colleges.
-However, the study examines the extent of State and Federal Technical Colleges' influence on students' assessment in practical skill acquisition on metal cutting practices in the metalwork trade.
-The influence of gender has become necessary in assessing students' practical skills due to the nature of metal cutting practices in metalwork technology, to clarify the gender differences in metal cutting practice skills irrespective of location.
-The location of the school is attributed to students' skill acquisition in metal-cutting practice.
+The three types of proprietorship of Technical Colleges; include private Technical Colleges, State's Technical Colleges and Federal Technical Colleges.
+However, the study examines the extent of State and Federal Technical Colleges influence on students' assessment in practical skill acquisition on metal cutting practices in metalwork trade.
+The influence of gender has become necessary on assessing student's practical skills due to nature of metal cutting practices in metalwork technology, to clarify the gender differences in metal cutting practice skills irrespective of location.
+Location of the school attribute to students skill acquisition in metal cutting practice.

-The National Technical Certificate (NTC) and the Advanced National Technical Certificate (ANTC) examination conducted by NABTEB for assessing metalwork technology are focused more on the assessment of knowledge (cognitive) neglecting the process skills (psychomotor) and the whole affective (attitude).
-This assessment process has made the metalwork graduates lack sufficient skills resulting in a lack of saleable skills, unemployment, and lack of self-reliance in metal cutting practice work.
-This study, therefore, seeks to development of practical skills assessment scale for metal cutting in Technical Colleges in Nigeria
+The National Technical Certificate (NTC) and the Advanced National Technical Certificate (ANTC) examination conducted by NABTEB for assessing metalwork technology are focused more on assessment of knowledge (cognitive) neglecting the process skills (psychomotor) and the whole affective (attitude).
+This assessment process has made the metalwork graduates lack sufficient skills resulting to lack of saleable skills, unemployment, and lack of self-reliance in metal cutting practice work.
+This study therefore, seeks to develop a Metal Cutting Practical Skill Assessment Scale (MCPSAS) in Technical Colleges in Nigeria